waysidemapping/beefsteak-map-tiles/docs/deploying.md

 sudo apt update && sudo apt install -y git
 ```

-Now, clone the Beefsteak repo onto your server.
-To make advanced customizations, you can fork the repo and clone your fork instead.
-Run:
+Now, clone the Beefsteak repo onto your server:

 ```
 git clone https://github.com/waysidemapping/beefsteak-map-tiles.git /usr/src/app
 ```

+To make advanced customizations, you can fork the repo and clone your fork instead.

 From here on it's recommended to use a terminal multiplexer like [`tmux`](https://github.com/tmux/tmux/wiki) to manage your session.
 This will ensure the setup and serve processes are not interrupted even if you get disconnected.